netsec-ethz/scion-tutorials/content/install/vm.md

 After [creating your AS](../config/create_as.md) in the SCIONLab coordination website, you will be able to download a tarfile with `Vagrantfile` allowing you to easily build your SCIONLab VM.

-!!! note
+{% include alert type="note" content="
 All the commands below need to be executed from the directory containing the Vagrantfile.
+" %}

 To start your VM, run